citusdata/citus_docs/ref-arch/introduction.rst

 a technical problem many businesses have: running real-time analytics over large streams of data.

-For example, say you're building a web analytics dashboard.
+For example, say you're building an HTTP analytics dashboard.
 You have enough clients that around every millisecond a user hits one of their websites and sends a log record to you.
 You want to ingest all of those records (1000 inserts/sec) and create a dashboard which shows your clients things like how many requests to their sites are errors.
 It's important